Chamonix: Name

 The name Campum munitum, meaning fortified plain or field, had been used as early as 1091.
 By 1283 the name had been abbreviated to a similar form to the modern Chamonis.
 Other forms through the ages include Chamouny in 1581, Chamony in 1652, Chamouni in 1786, and the particular spelling Chamonix from 1793.

+As with many polysyllabic Arpitan anthroponyms, the final -x marks oxytonic stress (on the last syllable), whereas the final -z indicates paroxytonic stress (on the penultimate syllable) and should not be pronounced, although in French it is often mispronounced due to hypercorrection.

 Status

 Chamonix is the fourth-largest commune in metropolitan France, with an area of 245 km2.
 Its population of around 8,900 ranks 1,089th within the country of France.